 - Healthy, natural look.
 Standard veneers can make your teeth look too perfect or artificial.
 Our CEREC veneers look so lifelike it’s hard to tell that you’ve had dental work done.

 Placing porcelain veneers often requires multiple trips to the dentist.
 But at Total Dental Care, we can make and place your veneers in one visit with our CEREC porcelain restoration machine.
-During consultation, your Columbia dentist will examine your mouth (may involve X-rays) and discuss the pros and cons of the procedure.
+During a consultation, your Columbia, SC dentist will examine your mouth (may involve X-rays) and discuss the pros and cons of the procedure.
 Dr. Forbes will also determine if porcelain veneers are the best solution to your problem.

 Dr. Forbes will prepare the tooth by removing a bit of enamel from the tooth’s surface.
 This is done to make room for the veneer.
 Next, Dr. Forbes will take digital teeth impressions using the CEREC machine.